RommelTJ/docker_and_kubernetes_notes/complete_guide/s06-production-grade-workflow/01_CreatingAProductionGradeWorkflow.md

 * When the pull request is merged:
   * Travis CI workflow will pull down code and run tests.
   * If tests pass, push to AWS Hosting.

+## Docker's Purpose

+* Docker is a tool in a normal development flow.
+* Docker makes some of these tasks a lot easier.